Students are informed of institutional-level outcomes, program-level outcomes, and course-level outcomes in the following ways:

 - Program Outcomes are published in the Academic Catalog within each program section

-- Course Outcomes are published in each course syllabus
+- Course Outcomes are published in course descriptions within this catalog and in each course syllabus

-Institutional Learning Outcomes are Rocky Mountain College of Art + Design’s overarching goals and competencies, which include: cultural competence, communication competence, design competence, and critical thinking.
+Institutional Learning Outcomes (ILO) identify Rocky Mountain College of Art + Design’s overarching goals and competencies, which include cultural competence, communication competence, design competence, and critical thinking.
+These outcomes further support and advance RMCAD’s Mission Statement.
 RMCAD’s Institutional, Programmatic, and Course-level Learning Outcomes are determined by the Program Review and Assessment Committee, the faculty, and the Program Department Chairs.
-The Curriculum Committee provides the final approval for all Learning Outcomes.
+The Curriculum Committee provides the final approval for all academic learning outcomes.

-Cultural competence includes fostering collaboration in a diverse community, integrating ideas sensitive to cultural foundations and a global context, contextualizing knowledge to stimulate awareness of ethics and diverse viewpoints, and incorporating sustainable practices.
+RMCAD ILO: Cultural competence includes fostering collaboration in a diverse community, integrating ideas sensitive to cultural foundations and a global context, contextualizing knowledge to stimulate awareness of ethics and diverse viewpoints, and incorporating inclusive, equitable, and sustainable practices.

-Communication is a prepared, purposeful written or oral presentations designed to increase knowledge, to foster understanding, or to promote change in the listeners’, viewers, and/or participants’ attitudes, values, beliefs, or behaviors.
+RMCAD ILO: Communication is a prepared, purposeful, written, oral, auditory, or visual presentation designed to increase knowledge, foster understanding, or promote change in the listeners’, viewers’, and/or participants’ attitudes, values, beliefs, or behaviors.
+Communication occurs through both intrapersonal and interpersonal communication with emphasis placed on professional practice in the realm of critique.

-Design Competence is the application of technology, tools, and skills as they relate to art and design.
-It includes the ability to identify, locate, evaluate, and effectively and responsibly use technology, tools, and skills for sustainable practice.
+RMCAD ILO: Design Competence is the application of incorporating theories and concepts, technology, tools, and skills as they relate to art, design, music, aesthetic thinking, and creative problem-solving.
+It includes the ability to identify, locate, evaluate, and effectively and responsibly apply theories and concepts and integrate the use of technology, tools, and skills for sustainable practice.

-Critical thinking is a practice characterized by the comprehensive exploration of issues, ideas, artifacts, and events before accepting or formulating an opinion or conclusion.
-It includes the ability to challenge assumptions, contextualize information, identify problems, and conceptualize responses.
+RMCAD ILO: Critical thinking is a practice characterized by the comprehensive exploration of issues, ideas, artifacts, and events in a conceptual, ongoing, and iterative process engaged in the formulation of questions, opinions, and conclusions, before accepting or formulating an opinion or conclusion.
+Critical thinking includes the ability to challenge assumptions, objectively contextualize information, identify problems, and conceptualize responses through various activities including critique.

 Program Learning Outcomes

 Program outcomes represent broad statements that incorporate many areas of interrelated knowledge and skills developed over the duration of the program through a wide range of courses and experiences.
-They represent the big picture, describe broad aspects of behavior, and encompass multiple learning experiences.
+Program learning outcomes represent the big picture, describe broad aspects of practical understanding and demonstrated behavior, and encompass multiple learning experiences.
+Program learning outcomes directly support institutional learning outcomes.
 The program learning outcomes are published in the catalog under the Program Degrees.

 Course Learning Outcomes